Here is a summary of some of the charities and worthwhile causes that John has been or is involved with:

 Sir John Mills Rolls-Royce – The famous actor Sir John Mills was a close and very special friend of John and his wife Jenny.
 The Rolls-Royce was left as an inheritance to John in 2005 and is used to support charities and worthwhile causes.

-St Mary’s School near Darjeeling, India – Since 2001, John – initially through his company Securewest International, and now through the John Casson Foundation – has been the primary sponsor of this school of 540 children, who receive a good education in what is a very poor part of the Indian Himalayas.
+St Mary’s School near Darjeeling, India – Between 2001 and 2016, John – initially through his company Securewest International, and then through the John Casson Foundation – was the primary sponsor of this school of 540 children, who receive a good education in what is a very poor part of the Indian Himalayas.
+Over the 15-year period, the school received almost £115,000.

 The Royal Marines Charitable Trust Fund – Organiser of the fundraising lunch An Audience with Sir Michael Parkinson in November 2011.
 The lunch was prepared by Michael Caines MBE at the two-Michelin-star Gidleigh Park, and the event raised just under £26,000.